janwilmake/basedpeople/README.md

 For now, I just did a sinlge scraping run which I can manually redo to only scrape appearances between 2024-01-01 and now.
 Rerunning takes up to 1 hour and I can just do it with my secret at `GET /seed`

-However, when I iterate on this, the next step will be
+However, when I iterate on this, the next steps will be

 - verifying even better that the scraped data is of high confidence and all urls are the best possible ones, valid and working
 - doing a frequent scheduled task for each person (e.g. daily) to get all NEW things, without having to re-scrape all older material that I already have
 - Personalization/Monetization: Add login and subscription element and ability to follow
 - Analytics: Simple Analytics

+PS.
+I vibe-coded the entire following system, user login, and the entire frontend, btw.
+[I have a great system prompt and use vanilla HTML on Cloudflare workers](https://flaredream.com/system-ts.md)

 # Todo: